HuawenShen/autogluon-assistant/automlagent/src/automlagent/tools_registry/speechbrain/condensed_tutorials/nn/conformer-streaming-asr.md

 ### Best Practices
 1. Random chunk size sampling during training:
-   - 40% normal training (no chunks)
+   - 40% normal training (no chunking)
    - 60% chunked training with:
      - Random chunk sizes (8-32 frames)
-     - 75% with limited left context (2-32 chunks)
+     - 75% with restricted left context
      - 25% with full left context

 2. Loss Functions:
    - Primary: RNN-T loss
    - Optional: CTC as auxiliary loss
-   - Potential future exploration: encoder-decoder cross-entropy
+   - Potential future: encoder-decoder cross-entropy (currently untested)

 ### Important Notes
 - Model can infer in both streaming and non-streaming modes
 - Chunk size can be chosen at runtime
 - Performance degradation vs non-streaming varies by hyperparameters and datasets
-- Test different chunk sizes and left context values for your specific use case
+- Benchmark different chunk sizes on representative test data for your use case

 This implementation allows for flexible streaming ASR with configurable latency-accuracy tradeoffs.